 This post may contain affiliate links.
 Please read my disclosure.

-Keep your next seafood boil simple with this Homemade Crawfish Boil!
-It’s a small-scale recipe but this Louisiana style crawfish boil still has amazing Cajun flavor!
+Keep your next seafood boil simple with this perfect crawfish boil!
+It’s a small-scale recipe but this Cajun boiled crawfish recipe still has amazing Cajun flavor!

-You might think preparing a New Orleans seafood boil might be overwhelming, but I promise this recipe is super simple.
-And served with this seafood butter sauce, it's incredible!
+You might think preparing a Louisiana crawfish boil might be overwhelming, but I promise this recipe is super simple.
+And served with this crawfish boil dipping sauce, it's incredible!

 Once you source your crawfish, boiling them up with some corn, potatoes, sausage and seasonings couldn’t be easier - not too different from this Cajun seafood boil we love!

-We have a serious love for crawfish (like this crawfish etouffee, crawfish gumbo and crawfish bisque) so it’s about time I shared this easy crawfish boil with you.
-It’s a fun way to enjoy crawfish when they're in season and it's perfect for just 2-4 people.
+We have a serious love for crawfish (like this crawfish etouffee, crawfish gumbo and crawfish bisque) so it’s about time I shared this crawfish boil with potatoes and corn with you.
+It’s a fun way to enjoy crawfish season and it's perfect for just 2-4 people.

 And, if crawfish aren’t in season or not available where you live, no worries.
 You can use frozen crawfish in this recipe too!